soumendrak/hashnode/clettr9z208borqnv2lmmhol0.md

 ---

-In this blog post, I will be sharing 10 best practices that every Python developer should follow.
-These best practices will help you to write better, more efficient, and more readable Python code.
+In this blog post, I will share ten best practices every Python developer should follow.
+These best practices will help you write better, more efficient, and readable Python code.

 ## Follow PEP 8 Style Guide

-* The Python community has established a style guide known as PEP 8 which outlines a set of guidelines for writing Python code.
+* The Python community has established a style guide known as PEP 8 which outlines guidelines for writing Python code.
 Following these guidelines makes your code more readable and easier to maintain.

 * You can check out the official guide here: [https://www.python.org/dev/peps/pep-0008/](https://www.python.org/dev/peps/pep-0008/)